Advertiser Disclosure

 Revel POS drive-thru

-Why We Chose Revel Systems For Drive-Thru Restaurants
+Why We Chose Revel Systems POS For Drive-Thru Lanes

 We appreciate that Revel Systems offers a fully connected POS ordering, checkout, and kitchen order display screen solution so that no orders ever get lost in the shuffle.
 This is very important for fast-paced restaurants taking orders from multiple customer touchpoints.
 Servers will also appreciate the two-way ordering chat, the ability to write down a customer’s name and vehicle information, and the ability to take orders and payments without leaving the ordering screen.